Intraceptor/ValidityChecker/README.md

-# ValidityChecker
-Validity Checker for Propositional Logic
+# Goal checker for Propositional Logic

 Fully functional for AND and IF statements, partially functional for OR statements.
 Variables can be of any length.